TheRealPython/DataExploration/README.md

 ## Install requirements.txt

-The requirements.txt is in the git. copy to your shell after you started the virtual env:
+The requirements2.txt is in the git. copy to your shell after you started the virtual env:
-	` pip install -r requirements.txt `
+	` pip install -r requirements2.txt `

+ONLY if CODE is not working try pip install -r requirements4.txt

 ### Credits